 we’re really glad to invite you to the fifth Kunstsalon!

-On June 28th at 6.30 pm Sprachsalon Berlin will be brimming with art, music and beautiful people.
+On March 2oth at 6.30 pm Sprachsalon Berlin will be brimming with art and music.

 August 30th 2019 ·